path-network/go-mmproxy/README.md

     	Path to a file that contains allowed subnets of the proxy servers -l string
-    	Adress the proxy listens on (default "0.0.0.0:8443") -mark int
+    	Adress the proxy listens on (default "0.0.0.0:8443") -listeners int
+    	Number of listener sockets that will be opened for the listen address (default 1) -mark int
     	The mark that will be set on outbound packets
   -v int
     	0 - no logging of individual connections
     	1 - log errors occuring in individual connections 2 - log all state changes of individual connections

 ```